-Start by imagining that you are a one-dimensional person, drawn on a piece of paper.
-So, you have no depth or height and you can, if you could move, only slither over the surface.
-Therefore, if a circle was drawn around you with a pencil, you would be trapped within an impassable wall.
+Start by imagining that you are a one/two-dimensional person, drawn on a piece of paper.
+So, you have no way of escaping if a circle is drawn around you with a pencil, you would be trapped within an impassable wall.

 Also, we have traits that make us even weaker than the animals.
 We suffer enormously with depression, anxiety, and mental illnesses.
 Fear is also a curse.
 Animals feel it but in their own surroundings they soon forget it.
 But fear is like a predator, if we run from it we stimulate it to chase us and devour us.

 Another problem is our own immense greed for food, sex, comfort and of course, money.
 So, we are victims of our own desires, fears and emotions that act like tremendous traps.
 Obviously, I am generalising about the general human condition, because our body is a fantastic thing, even with its faults.